 In the chart below ad impressions are shown in yellow and RPM is in pink.
 As impressions increase the RPM has responded by dropping.
-If this looks familiar read on to understand why this happens and why it isn’t always a bad thing.
+If this looks familiar, read on to understand why this happens and why it isn’t always a bad thing.

-When looking at performance changes, it is always useful to look behind that is driving those RPM figures.
+When looking at performance changes, it is always useful to look behind what is driving those RPM figures.
 RPM is a product of Cost Per Click (CPC) multiplied by Click Through Rate (CTR).
 If your Impression RPM drops then it is because either: A) Your CTR has dropped, B) Your CPC has dropped or C) Both of these things have happened.

 Why high traffic can lower your CPC

 AdSense reporting encourages us to watch average performance numbers.
 Averages can be deceptive though and few advertisers will actually pay your average cost per click.
 The Revenue Profile report within AdSense provides a good demonstration of this.

 The revenue profile report gives publishers insight into what high value bids they are attracting.
 In the above example, the publisher is achieving an average ad-request RPM of $0.39, but their top 10% of impressions are averaging $2.66.